etag/user_documentation/User_Guide_for_ETAG.md

 If you want to append data, you MUST upload all previous records plus your appended items.
 You can export your existing records if you have misplaced your local files using the blue "Download data" button below your records.
 Use that as a template to upload the corrected (in this case, appended) records for the tag ID (i.e. for the tagged animal/item).

 #### Reader Data
-Reader Data does not require a GPS point, but readers will only be available for visualization if GPS points are provided.
+Reader Data does not require a GPS point, but RFID Reads will only be available for visualization if GPS points are provided.
 The tag ID is the RFID tag identifying number.
 The UUID is the reader identifying number (i.e., the reader's "name").
-If you don’t have a reader UUID, we recommend using your username (which is required to be unique) and adding a number after it.
+If you don’t have a reader UUID, we recommend using your username (which is required to be unique) and adding sequential numbers after it for each reader.
+Start and end date columns allow for you to use the same reader for different projects by specifying when the reader should be associated with which RFID read data.

 #### Tag reads
 Tag reads from 2019 or later Bridge Lab ETAG readers should conform to the ETAG database formatting standards and need no modification.
-Output files from older Bridge lab or third-party readers may not conform to the ETAG database upload standards.
+Output files from older Bridge lab or third-party readers likely will not conform to the ETAG database upload standards.
 Please compare your files to the template files or to your exported files, make appropriate formatting changes to a copy of your original data, and upload the revised copies.

 Time stamps must be in the formats described in the database documentation section [8.5.1.3.
 Time Stamps](https://www.postgresql.org/docs/9.3/datatype-datetime.html#DATATYPE-TIMESTAMPS)

 If you make changes to your tag reads file in Excel, beware Excel's automatic csv import.
 Manually set Excel to import everything as text.
 Otherwise, Excel will change the date formatting or drop leading zeroes from RFID tag numbers.
 An alternative is using R to add a column with the reader UUID (reader name).

 ### Automatically
-You can upload RFID Reads automatically to the ETAG portal using the API.
+You can upload RFID Reads automatically to the ETAG portal using the API and your authentication token.
 Duplicates should not occur because loading occurs real-time.
 Tagged Data and Reader Data files must be uploaded manually before you allow RFID Reads to attempt loading.
+This feature is in development and not currently available.

 #### Wired connection
 In development.